About the Bangor Area Homeless Shelter

 Partnership with Fresh Start Sober Living: In 2023, we partnered with Fresh Start Sober Living to bring an additional recovery house to the community.
 We purchased a home in Bangor and lease it to Fresh Start.
 It houses 10 to 12 men who were previously experiencing homelessness or at risk of experiencing homelessness to provide them a safe, stable environment to call home and maintain their sobriety.

-We do business in accordance with the federal law of the Fair Housing Act.
 The Fair Housing Act protects people from discrimination when they are renting or buying a home, getting a mortgage, seeking housing assistance, or engaging in other housing-related activities.
 It is federally illegal to discriminate against any person seeking housing assistance based on their race, color, national origin, religion, sex, familial status , or disability.
 The Bangor Area Homeless Shelter does not discrimination based on race, color, religion, pregnancy, sexual orientation, or gender identity, national origin, disability, or mental health diagnosis.
 Anyone who feels they have been discriminated against may file a complaint of housing discrimination 1-800-669-9777

 The Bangor Area Homeless Shelter collects personal information directly from people entering our shelter t that may be required by law or by organizations that provide funding for our operations and services.
 The Maine Sate Housing Authority requires our shelter to share people's personal information in the Maine Homeless Management Information System (HMIS).
 Other information that we collect is important to run our program, meet the needs of our guests, to improve our services for homeless persons, and to better understand the needs of homeless persons.
 We collect only information that is required for these purposes.
 People using our emergency shelter program have the right to access your personal information by request of the Program Manager.